Matom23/WildFires/README.md

 # WildFires
-A descriptive look into wildfires in Canada using a dataset from kaggle employing Tableau.
+A visual analysis of wildfires in Canada using a dataset from kaggle employing Tableau.